BDC Hamburger Icon

 A free PayPal business account allows your business to create professional invoices, accept payments on your website, make payments and more.
 Here’s how to create your PayPal business account:

-1. Navigate to PayPal’s Open a Business Account web page and select Sign Up.
-You’ll be prompted to create an account.
+1. Navigate to PayPal’s Open a Business Account web page and select Sign Up

-1. Enter your name and email address and create a password.
+1. Enter your name, email address and phone number and create a password.
 Select Agree and Create Account to agree to PayPal’s terms and start the account creation.
 You may be asked to confirm your email with a code.

 Step 2: Create an invoice.

-1. From your main PayPal business account dashboard, select Invoicing from the Quick Links section.
+1. Select Invoicing from the Quick Access section on your home page.
 Alternatively, go to Sales > Invoices from the top menu.

-1. Under the Who are you billing? header, choose a customer or select Create New Customer
+1. Under the Customer header, choose a customer or select Create New Customer

-1. In the What Are They Paying For box, choose an item name or select Create New Item and enter its details, including the price per unit (for goods) or the number of hours and hourly rate (for services).
+1. Under Items, choose an item or select Create New Item and enter its details, including the price per unit (for goods) or the number of hours and hourly rate (for services).
 Select Add when you’re done.

 Step 3: Review your invoice.